kailermai/CTF-Writeups/CDDC2024/Qualifiers/OSINT/Find a bag of money/README.md

 This will download a zip file containing 1000 images of money bags.
 Inspecting the metadata of the images, we can see that each picture maps to a different location on the map.
 Hence, we can use exiftools to extract the longitude and latitude of each image into a CSV file:

-`./exiftool -csv -gpslongitude -gpslatitude > test1.csv (location of the folder, eg: /Desktop/download)`
+`./exiftool -csv -gpslongitude -gpslatitude > test1.csv (location of the folder with 1000 images, eg: /Desktop/download)`

 The flags -csv outputs a csv file withgpslongitude and gpslatitude, with the name test1.csv.